KetanSomvanshi/KetanSomvanshi/blogs/structuring-fastapi-application.md

 ## Structure Overview

-When creating a FastAPI application, it's important to follow a well-structured project organization to ensure readability, maintainability, and [scalability](http://scalability.In).
-In the scope of this blog, we would go through an example of Cart Service [repository](https://github.com/KetanSomvanshi/cart-service) in FastAPI.
+When creating a FastAPI application, it's important to follow a well-structured project organization to ensure readability, maintainability, and scalability.
+In the scope of this blog, we would go through an example of [Cart Service](https://github.com/KetanSomvanshi/cart-service) in FastAPI.
 Let's take a closer look at the structure overview provided in the Cart Service repository:

 ### Server